harismuneer/Android-Apps-Downloader/README.md

 ## How to Run Code
 The code is in ready to run condition.
 It can be run on both Windows/Ubuntu Linux.
 Its written in Python 3.
 Moreover it uses [gplaycli](https://github.com/matlink/gplaycli), so install it using pip.

+You can use [DB Browser for SQLite](http://sqlitebrowser.org/) to view the database.

 ----------------------------------------------------------------------------------------------------------------------------------------
 ## Note